knchaffin/Meander/README.md

 New for V1.0.5, you can also control the monophonic melody by using the "1V/DEG" and "GATE" inputs to the right of the melody enable button.
 You can set up one of two types of scale degree control.
   - Attach a keyboard (such as TWELVE-KEY module or an external MIDI keyboard via MIDI-CC module and connect the  CV and Gate outs from that to the melody CV 1V /Deg and  Gate inputs.
 Pressing any white music key will also disable the melody part and will set the melody note  to the following scale degrees.
 C=1st, D=2nd, E=3rd, F=4th, G=5th, A=6th and B=7th.
 That scale degree note will be played at the octave of the key pressed in the currently selected mode and root scale.
 Thus you can play in the current scale using just the white notes of the keyboard.
 The C key will always begin the scale on the current root note.
 To resume automatic "melody" generation, disconnect the Degree and Gate inputs to melody and re-enable the melody.
   - Or, attach a single CV in the range 0.0V-7.7V to BOTH  the melody 1V/DEG and GATE inputs.
 Connecting in this manner allows Meander to recognize that degree and octave will control the melody rather than a MIDI/Rack 1V/octave keyboard.
 Typically you will want to set up a sequencer such as SEQ-3 to sequence the Meander melody.
 In this mode, the sequence values should be entered in an octal radix degree.octave format.
 The degree can vary from 0 to 7 and the octave can vary from 0 to 7.
 A value of 0.x is ignored as a sequencer slot skip step.
 The voltage will then set the melody  to the corresponding scale degrees 1.x Volt=1st, 2.x Volt=2nd, ...
 7.x Volt=7th .
 In many cases you can just enter the values of 1.0 to 7.0 since the .x octave is added to the Meander melody "Target Octave" parameter value.
 The melody note will be played in the currently selected mode and root scale.
 If you want to have two melody steps with the same degree, it recommended that you set up the second such step as an octave higher.
 For example, if you want to sequence two "I" degree steps, set the first to 1.0V and the second to 1.1V .
 Again, to resume automatic "melody" generation, disconnect the Degree and Gate inputs to melody and re-enable the melody.
 It is not recommended to feed a continuously varying CV to the 1V/DEG and GATE inputs as that will just result in a mess of degrees and octaves.

+Here are some CV values that will change Melody parameters to meaningful "eigenvalues".
+I.E., these voltages can be put in a sequencer in order to sequence the Melody note lengths on nice bar boundary clock ticks.

+	Notes on:	1/N  	CV
+			1/1	1.5v
+			1/2	3.0v
+			1/4	4.0v
+			1/8	6.0v
+			1/16 	8.0v
+			1/32	9.5v

+Here are some CV values that will change Arp parameters to meaningful "eigenvalues".
+I.E., these voltages can be put in a sequencer in order to sequence the Arp note lengths on nice bar boundary clock ticks.

+	Notes on:	1/N  	CV
+			1/4	1.0v
+			1/8	4.0v
+			1/16	7.0v
+			1/32	9.5v

+	Count:		0	0.0v
+			1	0.5v
+			2	0.75v
+			3	1.25v
+			4	1.50v
+			5	1.75v
+			6	2.00v
+			7	2.50v

 ## Bass